gclayburg/dotfiles/README.md

 In general, Linux hosts use red for the hostname.
 The background color of the hostname represents the linux distribution.

 When this prompt is used as the root user, much of the prompt is shown in red instead of green.
-This is just another visual reminder that this window is logged on as root.
+This is just another visual reminder that you are root here.
+Be careful.

 ![root](https://raw.githubusercontent.com/gclayburg/dotfiles-universal/master/images/screenshot-root.png)